connelallison/restful_tutorial/tutorial-restful-blog.md

     return [qc::form method POST action "/entries/$entry_id" $form] }
 ```
-The link should now lead to a new page containing a form prefilled with the current title and content of your blog entry.
+The link should now lead to a new page containing a form prepopulated with the current title and content of your blog entry.
 Currently, clicking the "Update" button should return "Not Found".
 Add this to `url_handlers`:

 ```tcl
 register PUT /entries/:entry_id {entry_id entry_title entry_content} {